Overall assessment by the Executive Board: thyssenkrupp with opportunities as a diversified industrial group

-Identified risks are assessed consistently according to the Group risk management rules as follows: Based on probability of occurrence and impact in the planning period we define risk classes according to the following graphic.
+Identified risks are assessed consistently according to the Group risk management rules as follows: Based on probability of occurrence and impact on the key performance indicators in the planning period we define risk classes according to the following graphic.
 The main individual risks in defined risk categories, which we address in the following sections, are classified in accordance with this system as high, medium or low:

 Risk classes at thyssenkrupp AG